huixinisback/tonystarkworkspace_ml5/readme.md

   → A new box will appear at your finger location.

 ### ❌ Remove a Box
-- **Touch the tip of your thumb to any existing box**
+- **Touch the tip of your thumb and middle finger together while touching a box**
   → The box will be deleted immediately.

 ### 🤏 Move a Box
-- **Touch the tip of your thumb and middle finger together while touching a box**
+- **Touch the tip of your thumb and index finger together while touching a box**
   → The box will follow your hand as long as the gesture is held.

 ✅ **To use this mode:** Include `3_boxes-main.js` in your HTML file.